hannesdatta/course-odcm/content/docs/course/modules/week6/_index.md

 bookCollapseSection: true
 ---

-# Data Packaging and Distribution
+# Week 6: Data Packaging and Distribution

 ## Meetup
 - Feedback on coding up the data collection